-In Edmunds testing, the Town & Country accelerated from zero to 60 in 8.3 seconds, about a half-second slower than the Honda Odyssey and Toyota Sienna.
+In Edmunds testing, the Town & Country accelerated from zero to 60 in 8.1 seconds, which is average for the class.

 Standard on the 2014 Chrysler Town & Country are antilock disc brakes, stability control, active front head restraints, front seat side-impact airbags, a driver knee airbag and full-length side curtain airbags.
 A rearview camera is also standard.
 Blind-spot monitoring and a rear cross-path detection system are standard on the Touring-L and Limited.
-In Edmunds brake testing, the Town & Country came to a stop from 60 mph in 128 feet, an average distance for a minivan.
+In Edmunds brake testing, the Town & Country came to a stop from 60 mph in 120 feet, an impressive braking distance for a minivan.

 In government crash tests, the Town & Country received four out of five stars for overall protection, with four stars awarded for overall frontal-impact protection and five stars for overall side-impact protection.
 In Insurance Institute for Highway Safety crash testing, the Town & Country earned the highest score of "Good" in the moderate-overlap, frontal-offset, side-impact and roof-strength tests.

 The Town & Country's leather-lined cabin is nicely equipped no matter which model you choose.
 Although materials quality remains somewhat hit or miss, the vibe is undeniably a luxurious one -- a step up from the workaday ambience in other minivans.